-I treat shoulder pain on a daily basis.
+We treat shoulder pain on a daily basis.
 Shoulder pain is common because it is at a greater risk for injury as a ball and socket joint.
-Shoulder problems can be very frustrating if not treated appropriately and quickly.
+This can be very frustrating if not treated appropriately and quickly.

-Shoulder problems are treated on a case by case basis in a variety of ways, depending on the nature of the injury.
-In most cases, I adjust the shoulder if it is not articulating properly in the joint.
-Since the neck is involved with the shoulder, I always check the relationship between the two to make sure they are working together properly.
+We treat shoulder problems on a case by case basis in a variety of ways, depending on the nature of the injury.
+In most cases, we adjust the shoulder if it is not articulating properly in the joint.
+Since the neck is involved with the shoulder, we always check the relationship between the two to make sure they are working together properly.
 Stretching, massage, and strengthening are a must for the proper healing of the shoulder.

-Strengthening the muscles of the upper and middle back is essential to prevent forward rolling or “rounding” of the shoulders.
-This is a common presentation when someone has a job with a lot of computer work.
+Strengthen the muscles of the upper and middle back, which are essential for preventing rounded shoulders often seen in those whose jobs include a lot of computer work.
 Seated rowing machine and lat pull downs are a great exercises if you have access to a gym.

 Stretching of the pectoral, or “pecs”, is helpful.
 Lie face up on a foam roller with the foam roller running the length of the spine.
 Make sure that your head is supported by the foam roller.
 Put your arms up in the “goal post” postion to stretch the pec muscles.
 Hold this position for 30 seconds, twice a day, 2-3 times a week.

 If you are suffering from shoulder pain, please call my office at 952-746-5612 for a FREE consult and exam when you mention this post.
 I’m also happy to check the proper sizing of your pillow and show you stretches tailored to your needs to address your current problems.
 Don’t just survive, THRIVE!

 I look forward to taking great care of you!